Breast Implant Removal and Capsulectomy in Scottsdale, AZ

 • En bloc should not be labeled with capsulectomy in the absence of a malignancy.

-• There have been four papers published about BII.
-Results have shown that many patients attain rapid improvement in their symptoms (up to one year) independent of the extent of the capsule removal (en bloc, total, or partial capsulectomy).
-Partial or incomplete capsulectomy attains the same result in most patients as a total capsulectomy.
+• Several papers have been published about BII.
+Results have shown that many patients experience rapid improvement in their symptoms (up to one year) independent of the extent of the capsule removal (en bloc, total, or partial capsulectomy).
+A partial or incomplete capsulectomy achieves the same result in most patients as a total capsulectomy.
 A study published in the Aesthetic Surgery Journal found that the type of capsulectomy—total, partial, or en bloc—showed similar symptom improvement without any statistical difference regarding the reduction of symptoms based on the type of capsulectomy.

-• Total capsulectomy for cosmetic implant operations may be indicated for capsular contracture treatment, removal of ruptured silicone gel implants, or removal/exchange of textured implants.
+• Total capsulectomy may be indicated for cosmetic implant operations, such as capsular contracture treatment, removal of ruptured silicone gel implants, or removal/exchange of textured implants.

 If you are experiencing symptoms, schedule an appointment with your physician or board-certified plastic surgeon.